fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

                 ....
 ```

 But how to get `version1` into `Parse`?
 In this case, there is literally no way to explicitly communicate that parameter to those two implementations of `IParseable<T>`.
 This means your composition framework built on the IWSAM `IParseable<T>` may become useless to you, due to nothing but this one small (yet predictable) change in requirements.
-You will now have to remove all use of `IParseable<T>` and shift to another technnique, or else rely on implicit communication of parameters (global state, thread locals...).
+You will now have to remove all use of `IParseable<T>` and shift to another technique, or else rely on implicit communication of parameters (global state, thread locals...).
 This is no theoretical exercise - format parsers often change, by necessity over time, and need variations.

 What's gone wrong?
 Well, IWSAMs should never have been used for parsing domain objects - and a compositional framework should never use IWSAMs.
 But `IParseable<'T>` sounded so compelling to implement, didn't it?
-And those IWASMs combining them were so mathematically elegant and beautiful, weren't they?
+And those IWSAMs combining them were so mathematically elegant and beautiful, weren't they?
 Well, none of that matters now.
 Specifically, **IWSAMs like `IParseable<T>` should only be implemented on types where the parsing implementation is forever "closed" and "incontrovertible"**.
-By this we mean that their implemententations will never depend on external information (beyond culture/date/number formatting, see below), and there will be no variations on how the implementations should act.
+By this we mean that their implementations will never depend on external information (beyond culture/date/number formatting, see below), and there will be no variations on how the implementations should act.

 What should you do instead?
 Well, you should always have used regular interfaces, objects and functions - the world of normal functional-object programming - that is, parser combinators.
 For composition you should use explicit composition of parser functions and objects.
 All this is standard functional-object programming.
 For example: